 There are not one but several ways that you can add a V-neckline to your clothes.
+The simplest of v necks to one added separately to a plunging one.
 Some of them are as follows

 To sew this you have to cut a facing for the v-neck;You can mark the neckline on the facing and then place it on the bodice.
 Place it on the front bodice and then sew in place, both rightsides together.
 Checkout the post on facings for more details on this.